Introduction

 Background color.
 To change the background color of your screen, select Background color () in the right-hand tools, then choose the required color or enter its hex code.

 Narration settings.
-Once you've finalized your course and generated narration scripts, you can review the scripts before generating course narration.
+Once you've finalized your content and generated narration scripts, you can review the scripts before generating narration.
 To review the script for a screen, select Narration settings () in the right-hand tools.
-This option is available only if you've generated narration scripts for a course.
+This option is available only if you've generated narration scripts.
 For more information about reviewing narration scripts, see this article.

 Example of the right-hand toolbar on the Start screen.